The Suzuki School is one of the oldest and most respected private preschools in the Southeastern United States.

 2007: The Primary and Pre-Primary schools merge, along with the Infant/Toddler Program to the current state-of-the-art facility at 443 East Paces Ferry Road, approximately 1/3 mile East of the former Primary School.

 2008: The Suzuki School opens a second campus at 600 Peachtree Battle Avenue.
 The Northside Campus, located in the annex of the Ahavath Achim Synagogue, is licensed for 187 students.
 (Although the school is kosher-sensitive and is closed for select high holidays, it does not have a religious orientation.)

 2008: The School commits to an incorporation of more child-directed concepts into the curriculum, adapting important Montessori principles around self-mastery, creativity, and methodology.

 2009: Marlene Lerer opens a Suzuki School in Boston.
 She remains involved in an advisory capacity and as a member of the Board of Directors of The Suzuki School in Atlanta.

 2009: The Suzuki Schools obtained accreditation from the Southern Association of Colleges and Schools (SACS), making the school one of only 3% of all preschools that are SACS-accredited.

 2010: The School receives accreditation from the Pan American Montessori Society, and Debra Markham joins the advisory board of that institution.

 2013: The Suzuki School opens a teacher education institute on Pharr Road: The Montessori Teacher Education Institute at the Suzuki School.

-2013: The Suzuki School announces the opening of its third location at the Ponce City Market in Midtown in Fall 2014.
+2014: The Suzuki School plans to open its third location at the Ponce City Market in Midtown in August 2014.